 Word Count: 661

 Among the many aspects that students miss while studying abroad, one common theme stands out.
-Around week three or four of the program, several students will begin to reminisce about home—their families, friends, routine lifestyles, the comfort and the familiarity of home.
+Around week three or four of the program, several students begin to reminisce about home—their families, friends, routine lifestyles, the comfort and the familiarity of life in the States.
 Yet surprisingly, when talking to a large majority of students, you will hear how much they miss classic American food—a reality that my roommates experienced merely one week into our stay in Valencia.

 Rather than fully immersing themselves in authentic Spanish cuisine, my roommates seemed more eager to purchase and indulge in the “Spanish version” of one of America’s beloved junk food staples, Takis.
-As they excitedly opened the bag, their expectations were met with a rather bland reality.
+After they excitedly opened the bag, though, their expectations were met with a rather bland reality.

 “They taste like carrots,” my roommate Ellie said.

-In the days following this unexpected taste test, I began to research what could have caused such a stark difference in flavor, only to find that Spanish Takis are a much healthier and sustainable alternative to those sold in the States.
+In the days following this unexpected taste test, I began to research what could have caused such a stark difference in flavor, only to find that Spanish Takis are a much healthier and more sustainable alternative to those sold in the States.
 My curiosity led me to a discovery that lies at the heart of Valencia’s culinary essence: the true quality of Spanish cuisine, stemming all the way to its very ingredients.

-At the core of Valencia’s very own city lies the Mercado Central, a spectacular historical structure turned food market in 1839.
-What once was home to travelling markets has become a sort of cultural necessity to the Valencian people, as well as neighboring cities.
+At the core of Valencia lies the Mercado Central, a spectacular historical structure turned food market in 1839.
+What once was home to travelling markets has become a sort of cultural necessity to the Valencian people and neighboring citizens.
 This architectural masterpiece epitomizes fresh and healthy eating in Valencian culture.

-“In the meat market, I saw [vendors] cutting the prosciutto right off the leg of the pig!” said Allie Pramberger, a student of the program.
+“In the meat market, I saw [vendors] cutting the prosciutto right off the leg of the pig!” said Allie Pramberger, a student of Florida State University’s Study Abroad program.

 [Quote from another student, TBD]